DalphanDev/DalphanDev/README.md

 ### Hey 👋, I'm Dalphan.

 - I'm currently studying **Computer Science** at FAU.
 (Transferred from UCF)
-- Fullstack developer for **TalonAIO**
+- Fullstack developer for **AquaCG and DalphanAIO**
 - Interested in **Cybersecurity** and **Software Development**
-- I first started development on TalonAIO as a way to teach myself how software is built, and ended up deciding to pursue Talon and see how much I can build it up.
+- I first started development on DalphanAIO as a way to teach myself how software is built, and ended up deciding to pursue it and see how much I can build it up.

 <img align="right" alt="TalonAIO" width="200px" src="https://i.imgur.com/lbPFaGM.png">